spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ## Workflow

 The following summary steps outline the Nutanix cloud workflow illustrated in the diagram.
-Since only self-hosted instances of Palette have access to the system console by a system administrator, the registration step is performed at the system level, making the Nutanix cloud available to all the tenants.
+Since only self-hosted instances of Palette and Palette VerteX have access to the system console by a system administrator, the registration step is performed at the system level, making the Nutanix cloud available to all the tenants.
 Regular Palette users perform the remaining steps in Palette and their local environment.

 ![Diagram showing the overall Nutanix workflow for users to construct self-hosted cloud solutions tailored to their environment.](/clusters_data-center_nutanix_workflow.png)